 If you tell us you wish to attend an event, your name and organisation may appear on a list which we may provide to other delegates at the event.
 We also take photographs and video of our events, and this may result in your image being captured and used in the course of reporting on the event (e.g. via social media or other means); we will draw this to your attention in materials relating to the specific events.

-In relation to any other disclosures to third parties as necessary to provide the services as effectively as we can (for example but not limited to our professional advisors as such as lawyers and accountants, government or regulatory authorities, professional indemnity insurers, tax authorities, document processing and transaction services, corporate registries, counsel, arbitrators, mediators, clerks, witnesses, experts, third party postal and courier services), we will only do so where you have given your consent, where we are required to do so by law, or where it is necessary for the purpose of or in connection with legal proceedings or in order to exercise or defend legal rights.
+In relation to any other disclosures to third parties as necessary to provide the services as effectively as we can (for example but not limited to our professional advisors such as lawyers and accountants, government or regulatory authorities, professional indemnity insurers, tax authorities, document processing and transaction services, corporate registries, counsel, arbitrators, mediators, clerks, witnesses, experts, and third party postal and courier services), we will only do so where you have given your consent, where we are required to do so by law, or where it is necessary for the purpose of or in connection with legal proceedings or in order to exercise or defend legal rights.
 We do not sell, rent, distribute, or otherwise make, personal information commercially available to any third party.

-In addition we make use of third party technology services including, amongst other things, cloud security systems.
+In addition, we make use of third-party technology services including, amongst other things, cloud security systems.
 The use of these services may require your personal information to be held in the cloud on infrastructure managed by the relevant service provider.

 Cross-Border Transfer of your Information